The Geeze & Me

 SCOTTY BILLION (The Undertaker)

 Involved in music from a young age.
-Ozzy Osbourne and Black Sabbath were both heavy influences.
+Ozzy Osborne and Black Sabbath were both heavy influences.
+This was Scotty's first time in a theatrical production, but hopefully not his last.
+Did a great job as The Undertaker.

 The people who make it all happen: